 Time waits for no one, as the old cliché goes, a statement whose meaning the young can barely grasp and alas, I am young no longer.
-But 39 years later and the memories are still fresh: Sugar Ray Leonard, Roberto Duran and the fight the entire world could barely wait to see.
+But four decades later and the memories are still fresh: Sugar Ray Leonard, Roberto Duran and the fight the entire world could barely wait to see.
 It’s easy to forget how huge that event was, simply because the world has changed so much.
 But for boxing fans who witnessed it, the first Duran vs Leonard clash remains unforgettable.

 Of course, big league boxing was different back then.
 Not to mention bigger.
 In a time when most had only a dozen channels on their televisions, before pay-per-view, before the internet, a superfight in the post-Ali, “Rocky Balboa” age was truly a massive, global event.
 But still, this was something unique.
 Sports fans were accustomed to only heavyweights commanding the big crowds and the big money.
 And no Latin-American boxer had ever attracted such keen interest from the general public and your average sports fan.